 Total number of AI tool licenses purchased

-Monthly active users (without context)
+Monthly active users with no segmentation

 Total prompts sent across the organization